 Ghost Rider is often depicted with small spikes, as benefits an Anti-Hero biker.
 In contrast, his Evil Knockoff Vengeance has two-foot shoulder spikes and a spike mohawk growing out of his Flaming Skull.
-He's also been known to intentional impale victims on his shoulder spikes.
+He's also been known to intentionally impale victims on his shoulder spikes.

 Godzilla both uses and subverts this one: the man himself is fairly spiky, and ranges from Bad Ass villain to Bad AssAnti-Hero to child-friendly Super Hero.
 Anguiras, the spikiest monster of all, is almost always good and functions as Godzilla's Sidekick at times.
-Gigan, meanwhile, is always evil, has spikes for hands, a spike on his head, spikey wings, and a buzzsaw in his stomach.
+Gigan, meanwhile, is always evil, has spikes for hands, a spike on his head, spiky wings, and a buzzsaw in his stomach.
 And Big Bad King Ghidorah is only slightly spiky.